notAnotherAverageJoe/notAnotherAverageJoe/README.md

 - 👋 Hi, I’m @notAnotherAverageJoe
 - 👋 Hola, soy Joe!👋
 - Educational Cryptocurrency Platform -> Bit Buddy https://www.thebitbuddy.com/
-- 👀 I’m interested in just about every programming language, I have a passion for code and learning.
-  It appears that this is a field as wide as the ocean and just as deep.
+- 👀 I’m interested in Embedded, IOT and low level languages It appears that this is a field as wide as the ocean and just as deep.
-- 🌱 I’m currently learning Full-stack development.
-Embedded programming, OTP, and much more, the learning never stops!
+- 🌱 I’m currently focusing on Embedded systems, C, C++ and ASM both intel and AT&T syntax x64
-- 💞️ I’m looking to collaborate on any project that I can use my skills to help progress.
+- 💞️ I’m looking to collaborate on embedded works or even game dev with C++ and unity
 - 📫 How to reach me - joeskokan20@gmail.com
 - ⚡ Fun fact: I am as cool as a pack of peppermints